 - Why are we giving resources to maintaining this product when the customer base is rapidly declining?

 This approach will improve your understanding of the company.
 One caution—use this approach thoughtfully.
-Asking “Why” too often can send a negative signal.
+Asking “why” too often can send a negative signal.
 To help offset this, try asking “why” when you have an actionable solution to improve something.